dansandu/glyph/README.md

     }

     // This is the grammar used to parse arithmetic formulae.
 Non-terminals
-    // start with capital letters while terminals start with lower case letters.
+    // start with capital letters while terminals start with lower case
-    // Both non-terminals and terminals are alphanumeric.
-Notice the indexing of
+    // letters.
+Both non-terminals and terminals are alphanumeric.
+The indexing
-    // each production rule with comments.
-We'll use these indices to evaluate
+    // of each production rule, marked with comments, is used to evaluate the
-    // the abstract syntax tree yielded by the parser.
-Another thing to be aware
+    // abstract syntax tree yielded by the parser.
+There are many grammars
-    // of is why we chose this particular grammar.
-There are many grammars which
-    // recognize arithmetic formulae but this one is special because operator
+    // which recognize arithmetic formulae.
+This one has operator precedence
-    // precedence is a side effect of its structure.
+    // as a side effect of its structure.
     // clang-format off
     const auto grammar = /*0*/ "Start    -> Sums                    \n"
                          /*1*/ "Sums     -> Sums add Products       \n"